Tiamat-Tech/farmernet/README.md

 - Include other protocols not just Rinksy testnet – like mainnet
 - Building a user-friendly front-end for farmers to interact with with UI UX design
-- Integrating with blockchain defi payment systems – Metamask wallet payments
+- Integrating with blockchain Metamask wallet payments
 - Proving who owns what at what time – Solana
 - Gas-efficient code
 - Better encryption
-- Create content to promote social impact
+- Defi payment options Aave, O(1) Labs, or Compound